 Assuming everything is correctly hooked up on the inside (i.e. using the more recent HD Audio header, which detects devices automatically), you should go into your audio driver tool and ensure that your “Connector Settings” are correct.

 Our audio driver tool is Realtek HD Audio Manager (found in the Control Panel).
 Open it, click the Settings cog in the top-right corner, and ensure under “Connector Settings” that “HD Audio Front Panel” is selected.

 While you’re here, you can also use headphones as a second audio device instead of replacing your speakers by ticking the box we highlighted in red below.

 That wraps it up.
 Looking for more pointers with Windows 10?
-How about our guide on how to benchmark the graphics on your Windows 10 PC.
-Or our analysis of whether Windows’ default security software, Windows Defender, is enough to protect your online security.
+How about our guide on how to benchmark the graphics on your Windows 10 PC or our analysis of whether Windows’s default security software, Windows Defender, is enough to protect your online security.